 Clare is a playwright (see writing credits below) and co-author of Playwriting, An Artists' and Writers' Companion.
-She teaches playwriting at TISCH/NYU London, mentors on the MA/MFA at Central School of Speech and Drama and teaches creative writing modules at London South Bank University.
+She teaches playwriting at TISCH/NYU London, mentors on the MA/MFA at Central School of Speech and Drama and is co-director of the MSt in Writing for Performance at Cambridge University Institute of Continuing Education.
 Clare studied for an MA in playwriting at Birmingham University with David Edgar, where she wrote her first playNorthern Lights.
 She lives in London.

 Books, Film, Radio, Short story, Television, Theatre

 Privacy & Cookies Policy